 I feel like we hear two narratives for Hockenson.

 1. Patricia is going to want to use Hockenson as Belichick used Rob Gronkowski in the past.

 I’m worn out on both, why can’t it be somewhere in the middle?
 I could go on and on about this, Ebron did have 711 yards his third season with the Lions.
 That was in thirteen games.
 Three fewer games than that of last year with only five fewer receptions and thirty-nine fewer yards.

 Ugh, breathe, this is supposed to be short.

 What TE did Pats use so well last year?
 I mean any game without young Gronk or Aaron Hernandez for that matter.

 T.J.
 Hockenson is a stud, a definite upgrade to the position.
 Jesse James will do the blocking.
 No Golden Tate and an aging Theo Riddick could leave some nice targets for my boy T.J.
 Hockenson!!!!!

-This felt like robbery at 1.11.
+This felt like a robbery at 1.11.
 The Colts can’t stop raving about this kid, and to get him after Metcalf who has question marks, and A.J.
 Brown who landed in offensive purgatory, Parris Campbell felt like great value here.
 He’s a freakish athlete and has Andrew Luck throwing him the ball.
 Sign me up.

 Oh lordy, I am seriously the only one who loves this pick for the Cardinals!
-The day before the draft I would have taken Butler as early as 1.03, and I don’t think I am alone.
-Are we really going to let landing spot and draft position deflate his dynasty value?
+The day before the draft, I would have taken Butler as early as 1.03, and I don’t think I am alone.
+Are we going to let landing spot and draft position deflate his dynasty value?
 I will take him all day long at 1.12, and the rich get filthy rich!